RareSkills/blog/technical-writing-checklist/technical-writing-checklist.md

 ## Fluff

--   Are fluff transitions removed? (” It is important to note,” Why did they do this?”, “Here’s how we can solve this problem.”)
+-   Are fluff transitions removed? (”It is important to note, ”Why did they do this?”, “Here’s how we can solve this problem.”)
 Sometimes, they are necessary for flow, but most can be removed.
 “It is important to note” is the most overused phrase in technical writing.
 Don’t use it.
 -   If something is important, explain why it is important.
 Your explanation should be compelling enough to make it _obvious_ that the topic is important.
 -   Is there any trivial information that can be removed?
 -   Are there any repeated sentences that do not emphasize core ideas?
 It’s okay to repeat core ideas from different angles, but non-core ideas should not be repeated.